BDC Hamburger Icon

 Open row

-What is credit card surcharging?
+What are credit card surcharges?

 “As consumers move further away from using cash and debit cards, credit card volume and higher processing fees have followed,” said Eric Cohen, founder and CEO of Merchant Advocate.
 “Faced with rising business costs, more and more merchants are adopting surcharging programs.”